Please note that the information provided below was last updated on Oct 3, 2020. We will update the FAQs as the situation around COVID-19 develops.

 A. NYCHA encourages households experiencing an inability to pay rent due to a loss of income to visit the Self-Service Portal.
 Section 8 participants can report a decrease in household income by completing an Interim Recertification via the NYCHA Self-Service Portal at selfserve.nycha.info.
 Households without internet access may submit a request to P.O.
 Box 19196, Long Island City, NY 11101-9196.

 Q. Is the Customer Contact Center (CCC) open?

-A. Customer Contact Center operations will be suspended for Section 8 requests and walk-in centers are closed to the public while the City is under a state of emergency.
-If you have questions or concerns, tenants and owners can contact us via email@example.com.
+A. Customer Contact Center operations have resumed for Section 8 requests.
+However, Walk-in Centers remain closed to the public while the City is under a state of emergency.
+If you have questions or concerns, tenants and owners can contact us at 718-707-7771.

 Q. Will there still be Annual and Interim Recertifications?